lambdaclass/lambdaworks_stark_platinum/README.md

-# Lambdaworks Stark Platinum Prover
+# 🌟 Lambdaworks Stark Platinum Prover 🌟

 <img src="https://github.com/lambdaclass/lambdaworks_stark_platinum/assets/569014/ad8d7943-f011-49b5-a0c5-f07e5ef4133e" alt="drawing" width="300"/>

+An open-source STARK prover, drop-in replacement for Winterfell.

 This prover is still in development and may contain bugs.
 It is not intended to be used in production yet.